WebSolutionsGroup/esqrt/README.md

 ### Option 3: Custom Records Setup (Optional but Recommended)

-For advanced features like saved queries and query sharing, set up the custom records:
+For advanced features like saved queries, set up the custom records:

 1. **Import custom records**:
    - Import all XML files from `src/Objects/` directory